Benjamin-Italiaander/zabbix_dell_optical_interfaces/README.md

 - The actual optical transmit power in dBm
 - The actual voltage of the interface im mA
 - The actual current of the interface in Volt
+- The actual temperature of the interface in celcius degree

+By default it does a query every 15 min.
+You can change the interval time by changing the macro value {$OPTICALUPDATEINTERVAL}

 I did build and test this template on a Dell Z9100-ON switch.